BrendelGroup/AEGeAn/docs/api.rst

   Loci created by this stream are assigned an ID with a serial number.
 The default format is 'locus%lu' (that is, locus1, locus2, etc).
 Use this function to override the default ID format.

+.. c:function:: void agn_locus_refine_stream_set_source(AgnLocusRefineStream *stream, const char *source)

+  Set the source value to be used for all iLoci created by this stream.
+Default value is 'AEGeAn::AgnLocusStream'.

 .. c:function:: bool agn_locus_refine_stream_unit_test(AgnUnitTest *test)

   Run unit tests for this class.
 Returns true if all tests passed.